multiscale/muscle3/docs/source/checkpointing.rst

     in the simulation will create a snapshot when requested, there is no guarantee that all snapshots are :ref:`consistent <Snapshot consistency>`.

-    When a simulation has relatively simple coupling between components, i.e. only one peer instance per :external:py:class:`~ymmsl.Operator`,
-    checkpointing based on wallclock time usually works fine.
+    When a simulation has relatively simple coupling between components, checkpointing based on wallclock time usually works fine.

     However for co-simulation (the *interact* coupling type) and more complex coupling, it is likely that not all checkpoints lead to a consistent :term:`workflow snapshot`.

+    If you intend to use wallclock time checkpoints and find that you often don't get a consistent workflow snapshot, you may try the following
+    workaround: instead of requesting a wallclock time checkpoint at (for example) 600 seconds, you can specify checkpoints at 600, 601, 602, 603, 604 and 605 seconds.
+The "right" interval to use will depend on the typical compute times of your components and coupling in the simulation.

 Running a simulation with checkpoints